-How To Find Work Abroad Jobs – People from all backgrounds and with any qualification tend to go to work abroad jobs and find jobs.
-The basic purpose of searching work abroad jobs is to get two things – first, earn much more than what they can earn in their own country; second, they want status and a ‘feel good factor’ that will help them stand out in the crowd.
+People from all backgrounds and with any qualification tend to go to work abroad jobs and find jobs.
+The basic purpose of searching for work abroad jobs is to get two things – first, earn much more than what they can earn in their own country; second, they want status and a ‘feel-good factor that will help them stand out in the crowd.

 But the reality is different from what we imagine.
-Searching for a work abroad jobs is not a matter of baking a cake; you need to put a lot of effort, time and research to land the right job in the right place which will pay you well and at the same time enhance your skills, qualifications, and ability to work abroad jobs.
+Searching for a work abroad job is not a matter of baking a cake; you need to put a lot of effort, time, and research to land the right job in the right place which will pay you well and at the same time enhance your skills, qualifications, and ability to work abroad jobs.

 Work abroad opportunities?
-Is there anyway?
+Is there any way?
 In this article, we would like to reduce your effort of searching haywire for the right information.
-We will give you a blueprint which will show you how you can start your job search right away without waiting for the economy or the government to make things easier for you (yes, they may do, but in this case, you need to take responsibility first!).
+We will give you a blueprint that will show you how you can start your job search right away without waiting for the economy or the government to make things easier for you (yes, they may do, but in this case, you need to take responsibility first!).

 Craft a job search strategy

 A strategy is divided into two parts.
-The first part is where you want to go and second is how you would reach there.
-It’s always better if you add a third dimension to it and that is when you will reach your desired destination.
+The first part is where you want to go and the second is how you would reach there.
+It’s always better if you add a third dimension to it, and that is when you will reach your desired destination.

 We will talk briefly about these three parts so that you can begin to take action immediately.

-First where you would like to reach, meaning where you want to end up when you will land a job there.
-What kind of lifestyle, what sort of job, what type of company – private, public, domestic/ foreign firms, what sort of culture you’re seeking, which country seems to be lucrative to you etc. Think on these terms and write down everything that comes in your mind.
-We will filter it in the next step but for now, put down everything on a paper.
+First, where you would like to reach, meaning where you want to end up when you land a job there.
+What kind of lifestyle, what sort of job, what type of company – private, public, domestic/ foreign firms, what sort of culture you’re seeking, which country seems to be lucrative to you etc. Think about these terms and write down everything that comes to your mind.
+We will filter it in the next step but for now, put down everything on paper.

 The second step is how you would reach your destination!
 You will make cold calls, talk to people who know you or build your networks to get through.
 No matter what you do, you need to know how you would get there and write down few action steps that you can start with.
 Don’t skip this step because this step will ultimately help you reach your destination.

 It’s always better to plan everything beforehand.
-Even if everything will not happen according to your plan, you can adjust your sail accordingly.
+Even if everything does not happen according to your plan, you can adjust your sail accordingly.